 The laboratory schoolDr.
 Jane Norman Child Study Centre

-Dr. Jane Norman Child Study Centre is a licensed child care facility that adheres to the Nova Scotia Day Care Act and Regulations.
-Our Centre serves children ages 2-5 years of age.
+Dr. Jane Norman Child Study Centre is a licensed child care facility that adheres to the Nova Scotia Early Learning and Child Care Act and Regulations.
+Our Centre serves children ages 18 months to 5 years.

 We believe all children are born full of potential.
 They are capable, confident and curious little beings who are fascinated by this world they live in.
 We believe that all children are endowed with natural instincts to learn through play, exploration and discovery.
 Play is nature’s way in which children learn about themselves and the world they live in.
 Play is intrinsically motivating, therefore, children play for the sheer pleasure of it and as a result reap enormous benefits.